abk5074/abk5074.github.io/_pages/about.md

   - /about.html
 ---

 I am a mixed methods sociologist focused on theory generating studies of institutional change.
 Broadly, I work at the theoretical intersection of crime, law, and society, organizational theory, and economic sociology to explore how micro-level behavior translates into the emergence of structure in unsettled fields.
 Specifically, I focus on how individuals and organizations shape the trajectory of semi-legal markets.
-My current research centers on how semi-legality becomes a source of professional power and constraint within commercial cannabis industry in the United States.
+My current research centers on how semi-legality becomes a source of professional power and constraint within the U.S. commercial cannabis industry.

 In addition to this project, I maintain an active research agenda exploring the diffusion of human rights discourse through international peace treaties and the structural outcomes of civil conficts.